INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 Place blacklab-server.war in Tomcat’s webapps directory ($TOMCAT/webapps/).
 Tomcat should automatically discover and deploy it, and you should be able to go to [http://servername:8080/blacklab-server/](http://servername:8080/blacklab-server/ "http://servername:8080/blacklab-server/") and see the BlackLab Server information page, which includes a list of available corpora.

 To ensure the correct handling of accented characters in (search) URLs, you should make sure that your URLs are URL-encoded UTF-8 (so e.g. searching for "señor" corresponds to a request like http://myserver/blacklab-server/mycorpus/hits?patt=%22se%C3%B1or%22 .
-You should also tell Tomcat to interpret URLs as UTF-8 (by default, it does ISO-8859-1) by adding an attribute URIEncoding="UTF-8" to the Connector element with the attribute port="8080" in Tomcat's server.xml file.
-See [here](https://tomcat.apache.org/tomcat-7.0-doc/config/http.html#Common_Attributes) for details.
+You should also [tell Tomcat](https://tomcat.apache.org/tomcat-7.0-doc/config/http.html#Common_Attributes) to interpret URLs as UTF-8 (by default, it does ISO-8859-1) by adding an attribute URIEncoding="UTF-8" to the Connector element with the attribute port="8080" in Tomcat's server.xml file.

 To (significantly!) improve performance of certain operations, including sorting and grouping large result sets, you might want to consider using the [vmtouch](https://github.com/INL/BlackLab/wiki/Improve-search-speed-using-the-disk-cache "https://github.com/INL/BlackLab/wiki/Improve-search-speed-using-the-disk-cache") tool to lock the forward index files in the OS's disk cache.
 You could also serve these files (or the entire index) from an SSD.